Keyitdev/brother-dcpj100/README.md

 ## Scanner

-If you want to use dcpj100 scaner install 'simple-scan' 'brscan4' packages.
+If you want to use dcpj100 scanner install 'simple-scan' 'brscan4' packages.

 ```
 yay -S simple-scan brscan4